 The quiet of 24/25th December was shattered on the 26th when the enemy was spotted and for the next 5 hours concentrated fire on the Japanese positions.
 The action continued on 27th and the Regiment moved again to hides in Dipang.
 501 Bty moved to Bidor via Kampar, followed by the rest of 137.
 Action continued throughout New Year.

-Perhaps somewhat pointedly, these conclude the War Diary entries for 137 Fd Regt.
+Perhaps somewhat pointedly, the War Diary entries for 137 Fd Regt end at this point.
 The file closes with copies of the Operational Orders and Manning and Casualty States.
 However, this is not the end of the story.

-Rawlings records the ‘tactical withdrawal of the Batteries towards Singapore.
+Rawlings goes on to record the ‘tactical withdrawal’ of the Batteries towards Singapore.
 Retreating and fighting with great ferocity as they went.
 He tells of the dead and those left behind and of the attempts to remain a coherent force and of the attempts to reach ‘safety’ in Singapore.
-He tells of the remains of the Regiment’s 349 and 501 Batteries (about 200 strong) breaking into two groups.
-One was soon captured, the other managed to get back to British Lines.

 ‘….by 2nd January they were outflanked and the road to Singapore was cut off behind them.
 Under cover of intense artillery fire, in which presumably 501 Battery was engaged, they fell back along the main road to prepared positions at Trolak, about five miles in front of the Slim River.